Vishnupriya786/Movie-ticket-booking/README.md

 # Movie-ticket-booking
-It was done using C. It provides customer facility to book  tickets online.
-Movie selection, time and seat  reservation and ticket booking process were developed.
+It was a mini-project done using C language.
+It provides a customer facility to book tickets online.
+Movie selection, time and seat reservation, and the ticket booking process were developed.